Birthday celebrations

 Published in the Forverts on 1920-04-18

-Sam Kestin turns 50 years old
+Sam Kasten turns 50 years old

 By Berl Botvinik

 It’s a funny thing to be a 50-year-old yid.
-His name is Shmuel Kestin, and people call him Sam.
+His name is Shmuel Kasten, and people call him Sam.
 His colleagues shout at him, “Say, Sam!”
 And Sam, who turns 50 in a few days, not only replies, but runs in jumping on one foot like a mischevious kheder boy, giving himself a slap on each of his two cheeks, and there he is: The 50-year-old yid Sam.

 In looking at such a jolly, lively, charming comedian, you’d never believe that this “party animal”2 was 50 years old.
 Even his children3 almost look older than him.
 He isn’t only young on the stage, but he is young in his cheerful soul too.
 He is indeed young in his appearance and in how he lives his simple life.

 Look at him - at his energy, at his fervor, at what a cheerful guy he is.
 He looks like a regular boychik.
-And yet, it’s Reb Shmuel Kestin, a 50-year-old yid whose daughter is already grown and herself an actress on the Yiddish stage.
+And yet, it’s Reb Shmuel Kasten, a 50-year-old yid whose daughter is already grown and herself an actress on the Yiddish stage.

-Everyone loves Kestin.
+Everyone loves Kasten.
 Not only does everyone love him when he is on stage and makes us believe that the whole world dances and sings and jumps just for us, but everyone also loves him in day-to-day life, because he is a good friend and a loving man - “a mentsh with a face of grace and with a soul of grace.”

-And that’s the main thing about Kestin.
+And that’s the main thing about Kasten.
 He isn’t only a dancer and a jumper.
 His every dance and his every jump are done with a thousand graces.
 Deep in his soul glows a true mentshlikher4 spark with joy and love for everyone.
 In his grace there is a modesty, a sincerity, an affability that accompanies him on the stage just as much as in his life.

 A comedian on the Yiddish stage is the only one who plays without any arrogance in melodramas.
 On the Yiddish stage, a comedian is also the same one who plays the court jester to the king in Shakespeare’s times.
 The comedian must reveal the bitter truth about the landlord, the boss, the lover, and the parvenu.

 The comedian is the conscience of the Yiddish actors.
-Kestin isn’t only this way on the stage, but in real life as well.
+Kasten isn’t only this way on the stage, but in real life as well.
 He is joyful when he walks along the streets of New York because he has a merry, pleasant soul.
 On top of his happiness, he has the good gifts of modesty, honesty, brotherhood, and a soul full of charm.

 He’s already performed for 28 years on the Yiddish stage, and maybe indeed for a whole 30…